-(1) Subject to the requirements in RCW 39.10.250, 39.10.270, or 39.10.280, public bodies may utilize the design-build procedure, including progressive design-build, for public works projects in which the total project cost is over two million dollars and where:

-(a) The construction activities are highly specialized and a design-build approach is critical in developing the construction methodology; or

-(b) The projects selected provide opportunity for greater innovation or efficiencies between the designer and the builder; or

-(c) Significant savings in project delivery time would be realized.
+- (1) Subject to the requirements in RCW 39.10.250, 39.10.270, or 39.10.280, public bodies may utilize the design-build procedure for public works projects in which the total project cost is equal to or greater than over ten-two million dollars and where: - (a) The construction activities are highly specialized and a design-build approach is critical in developing the construction methodology; or - (b) The projects selected provide opportunity for greater innovation or efficiencies between the designer and the builder; or - (c) Significant savings in project delivery time would be realized.

-(2) Subject to the process in RCW 39.10.270 or 39.10.280, public bodies may use the design-build procedure for parking garages, regardless of cost.

-(3) The design-build procedure may be used for the construction or erection of portable facilities as defined in WAC 392-343-018, preengineered metal buildings, or not more than ten prefabricated modular buildings per installation site, regardless of cost and is not subject to approval by the committee.

-(4) Except for utility projects and approved demonstration projects, the designbuild procedure may not be used to procure operations and maintenance services for a period longer than three years.
-State agency projects that propose to use the designbuild-operate-maintain procedure shall submit cost estimates for the construction portion of the project consistent with the office of financial management's capital budget requirements.
-Operations and maintenance costs must be shown separately and must not be included as part of the capital budget request.

-(5) Subject to the process in RCW 39.10.280, a public body may seek committee approval for a design-build demonstration project that includes procurement of operations and maintenance services for a period longer than three years.
+- (2) Subject to the process in RCW 39.10.270 or 39.10.280, public bodies may use the design-build procedure for parking garages, regardless of cost. - (3) The design-build procedure may be used for the construction or erection of portable facilities as defined in WAC 392-343-018, preengineered metal buildings, or not more than ten prefabricated modular buildings per installation site, regardless of cost and is not subject to approval by the committee. - (4) Except for utility projects and approved demonstration projects, the design-build procedure may not be used to procure operations and maintenance services for a period longer than three years.
+State agency projects that propose to use the design-build-operate-maintain procedure shall submit cost estimates for the construction portion of the project consistent with the office of financial management's capital budget requirements.
+Operations and maintenance costs must be shown separately and must not be included as part of the capital budget request. - (5) Subject to the process in RCW 39.10.280, public bodies may use the design-build procedure for public works projects in which the total project cost is betweenequal to or -greater than two million and ten million dollars and that meet one of the criteria in subsection (1)(a), (b), or (c) of this section. - (6) Subject to the process in RCW 39.10.280, a public body may seek committee approval for a design-build demonstration project that includes procurement of operations and maintenance services for a period longer than three years.

+[2013 c 222 § 9; 2009 c 75 § 4; 2007 c 494 § 201.
+Prior: 2003 c 352 § 2; 2003 c 300 § 4; 2002 c 46 § 1; 2001 c 328 § 2.
+Formerly RCW 39.10.051.]

+Effective date-2002 c 46: "This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately [March 14, 2002]."
+[2002 c 46 § 5.]